 Truckers are responsible for checking their blind spots before merging, changing lanes, or turning.
 It is up to them to use their mirrors or more advanced video and sensor technology to be confident a vehicle is not in their path.

 When you are injured in a blind spot truck accident, the truck driver may be liable.
-By working with an experienced attorney at Lugar Law PC, you have someone to investigate the truck accident thoroughly.
+By working with an experienced attorney at Lugar Injury Law, you have someone to investigate the truck accident thoroughly.
 We will gather and analyze all the evidence available to identify what happened and why.

 We also may file a claim against the trucking company if the trucker was an employee.
 Businesses are typically liable for their on-duty employees? actions.
 Trucking companies are no exception.